mmonfils/responsible-psychiatric-discharge-plans/advocacy/tactical-map.md

 # Advocacy Brief: Tactical Map

 ## Where is the System Stuck Right Now?
-*   **Operational Logjams:** House File 385 successfully passed the Iowa House of Representatives with strong bipartisan numbers.
-Right now, the bill is stuck in the legislative transition phase as it moves over to the Iowa Senate for review, meaning it must clear Senate committees before becoming a binding state law.
+*  **Operational Logjams:** House File 385 successfully passed the Iowa House of Representatives with a unanimous 89-0 bipartisan vote.
+It transitioned to the Iowa Senate, where it was recommended for passage by the Senate Health and Human Services Committee and subsequently placed on the Senate's **Unfinished Business Calendar**.
+It requires a floor call to become binding state law.
-*   **Systemic Friction:** The main point of friction is a data mix-up between government offices.
-The legislative text clearly demands a 15-day medication supply, but the fiscal analysts based all their cost sheets on a 30-day supply, causing minor confusion about the bill's true financial impact.
+*  **Procedural Inertia:** The point of friction is no longer a data mix-up but rather legislative timing.
+Because the financial impact models have been successfully updated to match the 15-day statutory language, the primary hurdle is securing floor priority before the conclusion of the current legislative cycle.

 ---